Skip to content

 OPERATIONS MANAGEMENT

-MAKE OR BUY DECISION
+MAKE OR BUY DECISIONS

 • The decision is based on the cost.